DanStout/ExtensionLib/README.md

 ExtensionLib
 -------------

-A small C# class library consisting of various extensions I written
+A small C# class library consisting of various extensions I have written